 The Company maintains a noncontributory Pension-Retirement Plan (the 'Pension Plan') covering, generally, full-time employees of the Company and participating subsidiaries who are not covered by a collective bargaining agreement.
 Accrued benefits under the Pension Plan are vested upon employees' completion of five years of Vesting Service (as defined in the Pension Plan).
 The Code limits the amount of pensions which may be paid under federal income tax qualified plans.
-The Board of Directors adopted a Pension Equalization Plan (the 'Equalization Plan') under which the Company will make additional payments so that the total amount received by each such person affected by the Code limitations is the same as would have otherwise been received under the Pension Plan.
-The Company has reserved the right to terminate or amend the Pension Plan or the Equalization Plan at any time.

-Effective December 1, 1997, the Equalization Plan was amended to permit participants to receive the actuarial equivalent of their benefit under such plan in a lump sum.
-By September 1, 2001, or if earlier, upon a Change in Control (as defined in the Equalization Plan), the Company is required to contribute amounts in cash to a trust established between the Company and The Chase Manhattan Bank.
-Such amounts are designed to be sufficient to provide the benefits to which (a) participants under the Equalization Plan and (b) employees covered under certain employment contracts, are entitled pursuant to the terms of the Equalization Plan and such employment contracts as in effect on December 31, 2000, or the date of the Change in Control, as applicable.
-The Board also authorized amendments to such employment contracts to permit lump-sum payments of certain benefits thereunder under certain conditions.
+The Board of Directors adopted a Pension Equalization Plan (the 'Equalization Plan') under which the Company will make additional payments so that the total amount received by each such person affected by the plan in a lump sum.
+By September 30, 2003, or if earlier, upon a Change in Control (as defined in the Equalization Plan), the Company is required to contribute amounts in cash to a trust established between the Company and The Chase Manhattan Bank.
+Such amounts are designed to be sufficient to provide the benefits to which (a) participants under the Equalization Plan and (b) retirees covered under certain employment contracts, are entitled pursuant to the terms of the Equalization Plan and such employment contracts.
 The assets of the trust will be subject to the claims of the Company's general creditors in the event of the Company's insolvency.